babelouest/glewlwyd/docs/OAUTH2.md

 ### Required scopes in the access token

 Add on or more scopes if you want to allow to use endpoints `/introspect` and `/revoke` using valid access tokens to authenticate the requests.
 The access tokens must have the scopes required in their payload to be valid.

+## Client secret vs password

+When you add or edit a client in Glewlwyd, you can set a `client secret` or a `password`.
+Both can be used to authenticate confidential clients.

+The primary difference is that a client secret is a string stored 'as is' in the backend (database or LDAP), without hashing, where a client password is stored in a hashed form in the backend, so makes it more difficult for attackers to retrieve it.

+A client secret has priority over a client password, which means that if a client has set both client secret and client password, the authentication will be executed with client secret only.

 ## Glewlwyd OAuth 2 endpoints specifications